 With just the throttle to adjust, there is certainly less risk for the pilot (and certainly less experienced ones) to forget something (for example applying carburetor heat) or do something wrong such as flooding the carburetor on startup or leaning it too much and possibly damaging the engine.

-The precise and immediate reaction of the FADEC to any change in engine operation results in better throttle response, stable RPM and lower fuel consumption; a feature all pilots will appreciate.
+The precise and immediate reaction of the FADEC to any change in engine operation results in a much better throttle response, stable RPM and lower fuel consumption; a feature all pilots certainly will appreciate.

 As the ECU is factory programmed, the whole installation is just a matter of plug and play.
-Forget about fiddling around with the carburetor needle to try and get the jetting and idle RPM right.
-You can certainly eliminate all the hassle of synchronizing carburetors (and try keeping them in sync) if you have two carburetors installed on an engine such as on the Rotax 9xx series.
+You can forget about fiddling around with the carburetor needle to try and get the jetting and idle RPM right.
+And certainly eliminate all the hassle of synchronizing carburetors (and try keeping them in sync) if you have two carburetors installed on an engine such as on the Rotax 9xx series.

 Since the engines are single lever controlled, there are less cables to install and the usual heat box for the carburetor heat can also be eliminated.
 Less knobs/handles also give a cleaner dashboard and a reduced pilot workload as a result.

 Something that can't be achieved with a carburetor is that the engine controlled by its ECU has a builtin electronic RPM limiter that protects the engine from over revving.
 People experimenting with the pitch on a (ground adjustable) variable pitch propeller, accidental engine starts without a propeller, or even propellers disintegrating in flight can all be reasons why an engine could unintentionally over rev and cause severe internal engine damage.